 - Inside Job (2021): Brett does this to himself, oddly enough, when Reagan comes up with a plan to release a clone of President Kennedy so an elderly sniper can kill him and keep his job.

 Brett: Are you sure this is a good idea?
 It's just, I had this idea, but I decided not to tell you because I was sure you'd think it was dumb.

 - Allegedly the Monty Python crew, when writing sketches for Monty Python's Flying Circus, would present them to a certain secretary working at the BBC.
 If she laughed loud and long at one and just kind of shrugged at the other, they went with the one she shrugged at.

-- Looney Tunes director Chuck Jones claims that this was the inspiration for the short Bully For Bugs.
-Supervisor Eddie Selzer, the studio-appointed successor to Leon Schlessenger, was well-known among the Termite Terrace animators for being wrong about everything.
-So when Selzer walked into Chuck Jones' office one day and declared, out of the blue, "Bullfights aren't funny!" (some have speculated that Selzer had seen a particularly brutal one on a recent European trip), Jones knew they needed to make a cartoon about a bullfight.
+- Looney Tunes director Chuck Jones claims that this was the inspiration for the short Bully for Bugs.
+Supervisor Eddie Selzer, the studio-appointed successor to Leon Schlesinger, was well-known among the Termite Terrace animators for being wrong about everything.note So when Selzer walked into Jones's office one day and declared, out of the blue, "Bullfights aren't funny!" (some have speculated that Selzer had seen a particularly brutal one on a recent European trip), Jones knew they needed to make a cartoon about a bullfight.

-- According to this Washington Post article, the Romney campaign downplayed George W. Bush's endorsement in order to avoid its use as Anti-Advice.
+- Getting an endorsement from an unpopular person or group falls under both this and Unwanted Assistance (or Damned By a Fool's Praise).
+According to this Washington Post article, the Romney campaign downplayed George W. Bush's endorsement in order to avoid its use as Anti-Advice.